adplugg/wordpress-ad-plugin/readme.txt

 5. Optionally add the Zone machine name into the widget.
 This will make it so that the AdPlugg server only loads ads designated for the zone into the widget.

 == Changelog ==

+= 1.1.12 =
+* Updated the description and feature listing in the readme.txt file

 = 1.1.11 =
 * Access Code validation now allows null values.